flowbased/fbp-spec/README.md

     npm install --save-dev fbp-spec

 or, install it globally.
-Useful if you just want the commandline tool
+Useful if you just want the commandline tool.

     npm install -g fbp-spec